icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

     to a hardware function (known as a kernel in Vitis).
 The `Host.cpp` file has the "driver" code that transfers the data to the fpga, runs the kernel, fetches back the result from the kernel and then verifies it for correctness.
-- Read [this](https://github.com/Xilinx/Vitis-In-Depth-Tutorial/blob/master/Getting_Started/Vitis/Part3.md#the-source-code-for-the-vector-add-kernel) to learn about the syntax of the code in `hls/MatrixMultiplication.cpp`.
+- Read [this](https://github.com/Xilinx/Vitis-Tutorials/blob/2020.2/Getting_Started/Vitis/Part3.md#the-source-code-for-the-vector-add-kernel) to learn about the syntax of the code in `hls/MatrixMultiplication.cpp`.
-- Read [this](https://github.com/Xilinx/Vitis-In-Depth-Tutorial/blob/master/Getting_Started/Vitis/Part3.md#the-source-code-for-the-host-program) to learn about how the hardware function is utilized in `Host.cpp`
+- Read [this](https://github.com/Xilinx/Vitis-Tutorials/blob/2020.2/Getting_Started/Vitis/Part3.md#the-source-code-for-the-host-program) to learn about how the hardware function is utilized in `Host.cpp`
 - Read [this](https://developer.xilinx.com/en/articles/example-1-simple-memory-allocation.html) to learn about simple memory allocation and OpenCL execution.
 - Read [this](https://developer.xilinx.com/en/articles/example-3-aligned-memory-allocation-with-opencl.html) to learn about aligned memory allocation with OpenCL.
+TODO: run this in detkin/ketterer environment
 - Run the matrix multiplication on the cpu by doing:
     ```
     # compile